 - Add your ground meat to the pot, breaking it apart so that you don’t have clumps of meat sticking together.

 - Add the tomato sauce, water, salt, cinnamon and pepper and cook over medium heat, covered, for one hour.

 - Check your pot frequently and stir your meat mixture.
 If it appears to be drying out, simply add more tomato sauce or water.
 When the hour is done, taste and adjust seasoning if required.
 Set aside.
 Potatoes

-- Peel and slice your potatoes into rounds.
+- Peel and slice your potatoes into rounds, about 1/4 inch thick.
 If you have a mandolin, this would be a good time to use it…otherwise use a knife (and be careful!).

 - Soak your potatoes in cold water for approximately 10 minutes.
 Drain and salt the potatoes.

 - Place approximately 1 inch of vegetable oil into a frying pan and fry the potato rounds in batches.
 (You can check if your oil is ready by dropping in one sacrificial potato slice and waiting for it to start frying.)